Quantile Regression with Interval Data: Introduction

-The identification argument for conditional quantiles is extended to set identification of quantile regression functions depending on a finite number of parameters in Section \ref{sec:quantile_regression}.
+We first identify the unconditional and conditional quantiles of a random set in Section \ref{sec:identification}.
+The concept of the quantile set of a random set is introduced.
+The quantile set is shown to be identified by the containment and capacity quantiles which we define in Section \ref{sec:identification}.
+The identification argument for unconditional quantiles extends to that for conditional quantiles in Section \ref{sec:nonparametric_conditional_quantile}.
+Further, the identification argument for conditional quantiles is extended to set identification of quantile regression functions depending on a finite number of parameters in Section \ref{sec:quantile_regression}.
 We show that this identification set is defined by a system of conditional moment inequalities.
 These inequalities involve the cumulative containment and cumulative capacity functionals, which characterize the identification set for the quantile regression parameters.
 We also show that the sharp identification set is convex if the quantile regression is linear in parameters.

-Generally, computing the identification set for quantile regression parameters can be computationally expensive without a prior knowledge of an approximate region in which these parameters should be.
-We next suggest a solution for linear quantile regression.
-Estimation of parameters for linear quantile regressions can be written as minimization of check loss function (see, \cite{KoenkerBasset78} and \cite{Koenker05}).
-The solution to this minimization problem can be characterized as the solution to a linear programming (LP) problem.
-The set estimate is thus characterized as the set of solutions to a collection of LP problems.
-In Section \ref{sec:best_linear}, we propose a feasible computational algorithm to produce this set of infinite LP solutions by solving a finite number of LP problems.

-We conduct a series of Monte Carlo experiments in Section \ref{sec:monte_carlo}, and demonstrate that the proposed methods work with the models we test.\footnote{The first version of this draft contained an empirical illustration in addition, which has been removed from the current version to economize the presentation.
-The original draft is available upon request from the authros.}
+We use simulation studies to demonstrate the validity of the sharp characterization of the identified sets in Section \ref{sec:simulation_studies}.

+\textbf{Literature:} This paper is related to two broad literatures.
+One is the literature on partial identification with interval data and the other is the literature on quantile regressions.
+For the former branch of the literature, binary choice models with interval regressors are discussed in \cite{ManskiTamer02}.
+Mean regressions when the outcome variables are interval valued are discussed in \cite{BeresteanuMolinari08}.
+The models of \cite{ManskiTamer02} and \cite{BeresteanuMolinari08} are generalized in \cite{BeresteanuMolchanovMolinari11}.